mkrawczykowski/wbpack-szachownica/README.md

 see, thiss chessboard consists of two layers: a layer with chess fields and another one - with figures.
 Objects on those layers (fields and figures) store information in data- atribute and in classes.
 When an in-game event occurs (like picking a figure), this data is transfered from one layer to another.
 That's where I have some problems to implement changes.

 The solution:
-a function that I call "a translator" to communicate both layers and share data between them.
+a function - "a translator" - to communicate both layers and share data between them.

 demo: http://webpack-szachownica.stronyireszta.pl/